kati-p/Chromagic-SP/README.md

 Remind that this game is senior project version or prototype.

 Under development:
-- tutorial
+- Tutorial
 - Color group UI
-- bosses gameplay
+- Bosses gameplay